Kate Morton’s The Forgotten Garden is a captivating and atmospheric story of secrets, family and memory that I highly recommend in audiobook.

-Thirty-eight year old Cassandra is lost, alone, and grieving.
-Her much loved grandmother, Nell, has just died and Cassandra, her life already shaken by a tragic accident 10 years ago, feels like she has lost everything known and dear to her.
+Thirty-eight-year-old Cassandra is lost, alone, and grieving.
+Her much-loved grandmother, Nell, has just died and Cassandra, her life already shaken by a tragic accident 10 years ago, feels like she has lost everything known and dear to her.

 But an unexpected and mysterious bequest from Nell turns Cassandra’s life upside down and ends up challenging everything she thought she knew about herself and her family.
 Inheriting a book of dark and intriguing fairytales written by Eliza Makepeace Rutherford – the Victorian authoress who disappeared mysteriously in the early 20th century – as well as a cliff-top cottage on the other side of the world, Cassandra takes her courage in both hands to follow in the footsteps of Nell, on a quest to find out the truth about their history, their family and their past; little knowing that in the process, she will also discover a new life for herself.
-(Audible.com)

 It is hard to say too much about this novel’s storyline without giving away key elements of the mystery, so I will focus on my reading, or in this case, listening experience.
-A blogger whose literary recommendations I hold in high regard, Booksploring, highly recommended this novel to me, so I went in with very high expectations.
-I was not disappointed!

-The Forgotten Garden had just the right amount of mood, mystery and complexity to reel me in and keep me hooked for the entire 20+ hours this audio book spans (560 pages in paperback).
+The Forgotten Garden had just the right amount of mood, mystery and complexity to reel me in and keep me hooked for the entire 20+ hours this audiobook spans (560 pages in paperback).

-But evocative description alone is not enough to keep you engrossed for 20+ hours – the likeability of Morton’s characters played a crucial role, as did a charming romantic storyline that develops as the mystery unfolds.
+But evocative description alone is not enough to keep you engrossed for 20+ hours.
+The likeability of Morton’s characters played a crucial role, as did a charming romantic storyline that develops as the mystery unfolds.

-What sets this novel apart from many is a special touch of magic introduced through the clever telling of fairy tales.
+But I think what sets this novel apart from many is a special touch of magic introduced through the clever telling of fairy tales.

-I highly recommend you either read, or better yet, listen to this novel, The Forgotten Garden.
+I highly recommend you either read, or better yet, listen to this novel The Forgotten Garden.
 Kate Morton is a wonderfully engaging storyteller so be prepared for not wanting to leave once you open the door to The Forgotten Garden!

-BOOK RATING: The Story 5 / 5 ; The Writing 4.5 / 5
+BOOK RATING: The Story 5 / 5 ; The Writing 4.5 / 5 — Overall 4.75